rita-barbosa/LAPR5-2425/docs/sprint-1/1221933/us-5.1.13/readme.md

 The logical, physical, development and scenario views diagrams are generic for all the use cases of the backoffice component.

-This user story is very similar to [US 5.1.9.](../us-5.1.9/readme.md), so were made generic diagrams of the process views for each level.

-In the following diagrams, the listed variables represent the respective concepts:

-* **Y** is 13, represents the user story: us-5.1.13.
-* **X** represents Staff.

 #### Logical View

 The diagrams are available in the [team decision views folder](../../team-decisions/views/general-views.md#1-logical-view).